 is a somewhat challenging metal to work with, and styles in palladium

 wedding bands, and in particularly palladium engagement rings, can be limited.
 (Although, because palladium is highly malleable, jewelry artisans experienced with this noble metal enjoy working it into a number of stunning designs including filigree and handcarved styles).

 There is a huge environmental cost to palladium mining and processing.
-This is one reason why we recommend hand crafted eco-friendly palladium rings by our sponsor Brilliant Earth!
+This is one reason why we recommend hand crafted eco-friendly palladium rings by our sponsors Brilliant Earth and Gemvara!

 How does palladium compare to platinum?
 The differences between rings made with palladium vs. platinum will depend on the types of alloys used to create the rings, but here is a comparison between the most common palladium and platinum alloys.

 Both palladium and platinum are hypoallergenic metals which have a high resistance to tarnish.
 The two metals also rate somewhat high in terms of electrical and heat conducviity - although silver is a much higher conductor of heat and electricity than either palladium or platinum.

 The main differences between palladium and platinum rings include differences in cost, resistance to scratching and weight.
 The table belows shows how these two metals compare in terms of weight, cost and resistance to scratching shown by the HV value also known as the Vicker's Hardness value.